 Item Status 1 Streamline and improve efficiencies within the permit review process, including enhanced customer service, expanded technology, and coordinating interdepartmental resources.
-Significant progress by PPW and Environmental Health since 2007, ongoing.
+Ongoing since 10-07.
+Facilitator on board.
 2 Continue to use the new Development Review Committee as an opportunity to share information between departments, cities, other agencies, and applicants during the permit review process.
 Committee created in early 2008, meets monthly.
 3 Communicate the purpose and process of permit review to the public.
 Regularly solicit public input about process improvements.
-Dozens of informational workshops have been held to date.
+Several informational workshops have been held to date.
 4 Increase resources in the Planning and Public Works and Health Departments so that they can accommodate the higher volumes and complexity of development proposals expected as a result of the General Plan Update process.
-Expanded capacity should be ready as the current economic downturn ends.
+Expanded capacity should be ready by the end of 2009.
 5 Provide clear and understandable information explaining the permit process, by expanding existing Web-based and hard-copy explanatory materials; Ongoing.
 Many Web based and print materials have already been created, with more to be developed.
 6 Create positive press about improvements and successes wherever possible.
 Ongoing.
 7 Coordinate individually with cities to agree on how permits and regulations are processed and implemented.
 Ongoing.